tom-seddon/ghouls-tng/bin/README.md

 Defines the value with name `NAME` as the integer number of the next BASIC line produced.

+### `{?EXPR}` - conditionally include remainder of line ###

+If `EXPR` is false, discard the remainder of the line.

 ## Expression evaluation

-Expressions are Python expressions, evaluated with an empty set of globals, and all builtins removed.
+Expressions are Python expressions, evaluated with an empty set of globals, and all builtins removed, and local variables set up to match the symbols defined.

 ## Read symbols from assembler